diegozea/BioSeq.jl/doc/Reference.md

 	@dna2_str

-Creates a 2-bit DNA sequence using dna2" ... "
+Creates a 2-bit DNA sequence using dna2" ... " (but string interpolation is only supported for Julia 0.1)

 	nt(seq::DNA2Seq)